Greuceanu: Romania

 Romanian historian Andrei Oișteanu terms this narrative Furarea astrelor or Stealing of the Stars.

 In tales

+In a Muntenian variant collected by Petre Ispirescu with the title Voiniculŭ de plumbă, the Red Emperor's three daughters are kidnapped, and the Sun, the Moon and the Stars also vanish.
+In the same kingdom, an old man has three sons, the youngest so lazy he spends his days behind the oven, earning his name of "Voiniculŭ de plumbă".
+He offers to get the princesses back and goes to the Red Emperor to get provisions.
+He also commissions a large metal mace.
+Voiniculŭ de plumbă takes his brothers and begins his quest: he passes by a bridge of copper, a bridge of silver and a bridge of gold, and defeats the zmeis there.
+Later, he turns into a dove and invades the compound of the zmeis' wives and their mother.
+Still inside the zmeis' house, Voiniculŭ de plumbă breaks open 12 iron locks, and releases the luminaries and the princesses.
+Voiniculŭ de plumbă convenes with his brothers, and the group makes his way back to the Red Emperor's kingdom, but find on the way a fountain, a rose in bloom and a pear tree with fruits, which are the zmeis' wives in disguise.
+Voiniculŭ de plumbă strikes them all dead.
+Then, the zmeis' mother goes after Voiniculŭ de plumbă; he goes to Moşă Călugără, drops a mace into her mouth and kills her.
+Later, Voiniculŭ de plumbă goes on a quest or Ileana Cosinziana, mistress of the flowers.

 In another Romanian variant, Aripă-Frumoasă ("Wing-Beautiful"), three brothers are born on the same day, one in the evening (thus named Evening); another at midnight (thus named Midnight), and lastly the third in the morning (being called Break-of-Day).
 In this story, their mother reveals to them the king's quest to reclaim the sun, the moon and the star from the hands of the ogres.
 As they go on their quest, they meet an ogre on a copper horse on the copper bridge; another on a silver horse on the silver bridge, and the third on a gold horse on the golden bridge.